ldtteam/DynView/README.md

 # Dynamic view
-Simple Mod to dynamically change view distance based on load.
+Simple Mod to dynamically change view distance based on load/TPS.
+Scales the view distance up with low lag, reduces it when it is lagging.